Distinguished Teaching Award

 - One nomination is sufficient for consideration

-- Nominations will be solicited the beginning of October via e-mail to all the major e-mail lists on campus with initial nominations collected via an online form.
+- Nominations will be solicited at the end of the spring semester via e-mail to all the major e-mail lists on campus with initial nominations collected via an online form.

-- Nominees who choose to participate would be asked to submit a portfolio by January 20 (see portfolio description)
+- Nominees who choose to participate would be asked to submit a portfolio by the beginning of September of the next academic year (see portfolio description)

 - In addition to reviewing the portfolio the Selection Committee will:

 - solicit nomination letters from two students who are listed by the nominee

 - collect a teaching proficiency survey from two sections of a class selected by the nominee